-Allianz Life Insurance
+Allianz Life Insurance Review

 Pros and cons

-- Long standing brand
+- Long-standing brand

 - No medical assessment required

-- Maximum benefits decrease significantly with age
+- Maximum benefits can decrease significantly with age

-Who is Allianz Life Insurance
+Key points of Allianz Life Insurance

 You don't need to undergo any medical or blood tests in order to apply for life insurance with Allianz, but they will ask you questions about your health, lifestyle, and family history to determine what cover they can offer.
 Your premiums will depend on these answers, as well as age, gender, and other factors.
 Allianz life insurance includes the following: